Neighbors by Raymond Carver

-In Neighbors by Raymond Carver we have the theme of freedom, curiosity, control and voyeurism.
-Taken from his Will You Please Be Quiet, Please collection the story is narrated in the third person by an unnamed narrator.
-Very early on in the story the reader gets some insight into one of the major themes of the story, the idea of freedom.
+In Neighbors by Raymond Carver we have the theme of freedom, escape, curiosity, control and voyeurism.
+Taken from his Will You Please Be Quiet, Please collection the story is narrated in the third person by an unnamed narrator and very early on in the story the reader gets some insight into one of the main themes of the story, the idea of freedom.
 Bill and Arlene Miller, though the reader is told that they are a happy couple, live their lives in contrast to that of their neighbours, the Stones.
 Jim and Harriet Stone travel a lot, due to Jim’s job and appear to enjoy themselves more than the Millers.
-They appear not to be confined to living their lives around their job, as much as the Millers do.
+They don’t appear to be confined to living their lives around their job, as much as the Millers do.
 There is a sense of freedom in their lives, something that the Millers also wish for.
+It is also interesting that by exploring the Stones’ apartment that Bill and Arlene manage to get a little closer to the freedom that they are seeking.
+However the reader does discover by the end of the story that the Miller’s pursuit of freedom does come at a cost.
+Particularly when it comes to their peace of mind.
+Which in many ways is ironic as the Stones’ left the Millers in charge of their apartment in order that their own peace of mind was not affected.

 Carver continues to explore the theme of freedom (and its consequences) in fuller detail throughout the story, particularly through Bill’s character.
 Though both Bill and Arlene get excited by answering their curiosity about the lives of the Stones, Bill appears to go further and also seems to be more deeply aroused as he searches the Stones apartment.
 Bill’s sexual drive increases the more he searches the Stones apartment.
 If anything Bill’s exploration into the lives of the Stones takes control of his life.
 This becomes obvious to the reader when Bill tells Arlene to ring his job and tell them that he is unwell.
 The reality is that Bill’s job does not give him the same satisfaction that he appears to be getting from going into and exploring the Stones apartment.
 By taking the day off work, it suggests that Bill has not got complete control of his life.
 His desire to explore further the lives of the Stones takes precedence over his employment.
 Also by taking the day of work, it provides Bill with the freedom needed to explore the Stones’ apartment.